giellalt/lang-sma/root-fst-src.md

  | **+Use/Ped** | Remove from pedagogical speller
  | **+Use/NG** | Do not generate <br/> for isme-ped.fst and apertium
  | **+Use/MT** | Generate for apertium only
  | **+Use/NotDNorm** | For (spellings of) words that do not follow the orthographic principles of sma.
-Divvun suggest that this shouldn't be normative, even thugh they are decided upon by GG.
+Divvun suggest that this shouldn't be normative, even though they are decided upon by GG.
 Included in speller.
  | **+Use/DNorm** | For words without formal normalization.
 Divvun suggest that this should be normative.
 Included in speller.
 Based on 2010 normative decision & Ove Lorentz' suggestions for the norm.
  | **+Use/PMatch** | Do *only* include in fst's for hfst-pmatch
  | **+Use/-PMatch** | Do not include in fst's made for hfst-pmatch